peacock0803sz/marp-slides/src/pycon-2021/euro.md

 ## Motivation

 - Tring to write a generic decorator, it's difficult to write the type
-- Neeeded a way to represent a function that has the **same arguments as the specified function**
+- Needed a way to represent a function that has the **same arguments as the specified function**

 ---